 Jonathan is a keen watch enthusiast who has a collection that always seems to be one watch short.
-So, how deep does this rabbit hole go?
+Will he ever find that one perfect watch?

 The New Seiko 5 Sports Range

 The SRPE67 is one of ten new watches that Seiko has added to their 5 Sports lineup in June of 2020.
 It is part of a modern and bold reimagining of the 5 Sports line that Seiko rebooted in 2019 when it launched a slew of dive watches that paid homage to the venerable SKX collection.
 This year, they expanded that collection to include these new SRPE models.
 They are not dive watches, but they do offer a versatility and a style that we have not seen from Seiko for some time.
 In short, they are a compelling everyday watch.
 Here's why.

 Watch Specifications: Seiko SRPE67

 In terms of dimensions, there are not many watches like the SRPE67.
 The 40mm case make it a great option for my 6.5-inch wrists, but it is versatile enough to wear well on larger wrists too.
 Below you will find a rundown of the important specs you need to know: